-LANDOR, Arthur Henry Savage.
+LANDOR, Arnold Henry Savage.
 Florence 1865 — Florence 26.12.1924.
-British Traveller.
-Son of Charles Savage L. and grandson of the poet Walter S.L., he spent his childhood in Florence, studied art in Paris and as a painter travelled around the world.
+British Painter, Writer and Traveller.
+Son of Charles Savage L. and grandson of the poet Walter S.L.
+(1775–1864), he spent his childhood in Florence, studied art in Paris and as a painter travelled around the world.
 In 1897 he made an attempt to go to Tibet from south, but was arrested by Tibetans and after much mishandling sent back.
-After Boxer rising in China and in 1901 rode through Persia from Russia to India.
-He visited Ethiopia and participated in WW I. He was an eccentric and the reliability of his accounts has been questioned.
+After Boxer rising he was in China and in 1901 rode through Persia from Russia to India.
+He visited Ethiopia and participated in WW I. Last years living in Florence.
+He was an eccentric and the reliability of his accounts has been questioned.
 Details of his travel books, illustrated with photographs taken by himself, are often less reliable (Hopkirk).

-Publications: In the Forbidden Land.
-1898; Tibet and Nepal.
+– Tibet and Nepal.
 233 p.
 75 pl.
 L. 1905.

-– Across Coveted Lands.
-1902; Everywhere.
+– Everywhere.
 The Memoirs of an Explorer.
-1924; other travel books.
+586 p.
+L. 1924; other travel books.

 Sources: Hopkirk, Trespassers 114-136; Wikipedia with photo and a caricature; life by Piero Fusi with 3 photos and many of his paintings as illustration in http://www.florin.ms/hsleng.html.

 Last Updated on 1 year by Admin